Irresistible (Steve Harley & Cockney Rebel song): Background

+Harley told the Evening Times in 1986 that he hoped the single would "firmly re-establish me on the music scene".
+He continued, "We've re-released the song, but it's not the same record as last year.
+This one's been completely re-done – it's a whole new record.
+We did a lot of work to change and improve it.
+Mickie and I have always believed it'd be a hit record.
+Although it got a lot of airplay last year, for some reason it just never sold in the shops."

-Following the April 1986 release of Harley's second single for RAK, "Heartbeat Like Thunder", "Irresistible" was released in June 1986 as the lead single from Harley's forthcoming solo album El Gran Senor.
-Like its predecessor, the single failed to enter the top 100 of the UK Singles Chart, stalling at number 158.
+"Irresistible" was released in June 1986 as the lead single from Harley's forthcoming solo album El Gran Senor, but it failed to enter the top 100 of the UK Singles Chart, stalling at number 158.
 In May 1986, Harley announced his intention to embark on a UK tour in September 1986 to promote El Gran Senor.
 However, soon after the release of "Irresistible", RAK folded and was sold to EMI, which in turn resulted in the album being shelved and Harley left without a record deal.
 Some of the songs due to appear on the album would appear on Harley's 1992 album Yes You Can, including Breed's five-minute extended remix of "Irresistible" as the opening track.
 In 2015, Harley commented on the song, "I always thought it should be a hit.
 I found it hard to give up trying!"

 Release

-"Irresistible" was released by RAK Records as a 7-inch and 12-inch single in the UK only.
-The 12-inch single features the extended remix of "Irresistible".
-The colour picture sleeve features a photograph of Harley taken by John Stoddart.
+"Irresistible" was released by RAK Records in the UK on 23 June 1986.
+Both the 7-inch and 12-inch formats came with a colour picture sleeve, featuring a photograph of Harley taken by John Stoddart.
+The 12-inch format features an extended remix of "Irresistible".
 The B-side, "Lucky Man", was written by Harley and produced by Most.
 It was exclusive to the single and has not appeared on any other release since.
 The song features Mick Ronson on guitar and Mark Brzezicki on drums.
 Harley had first met Ronson in the 1970s and during his sessions with Most, Harley contacted Ronson and asked him to play guitar on the track.
 Harley later recalled, "Mick played guitar on 'Lucky Man'.
 It's a white reggae rhythm.
 Mick was as easy as could be, musically he was very quick and adaptable.
 I experimented with several guitar approaches, and naturally they were all well within his scope."
 Speaking to Classic Rock in 2008, Harley said, "I produced a track for myself in the mid-80s - a song called 'Lucky Man' - with Mick on electric guitar.
 It was difficult for me.
 Not that Ronno was a problem himself - you couldn't wish to meet a nicer, more generous man and musician - but I was in awe of him, even though we had socialised somewhat and shared a mutual respect."